offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * `[128.1, 126.9]` (mass of Y is 128)
  * `[196.0, 197.2]` (junk)

-Note how the mass for Y (128) wasn't included in the experimental spectrum at all, but this operation was able to pull it out.
+Note how the mass for Y (128) wasn't included in the experimental spectrum at all, but this operation was able to derive it from the other masses.

 ```{output}
 ch4_code/src/NoisySpectrumConvolution.py